-Associate Professor of Music
+Associate Dean of the Conservatory and Professor of Music

 Contact by e-mail: email@example.com